trpc-group/trpc-cpp/docs/en/http_protocol_client.md

 # FAQ

-## 1. How to get the HTTP response status code, such as 200, 404?
+## How to get the HTTP response status code, such as 200, 404?

 If you only need to get the status code of 2xx, you can use the interface that returns `HttpResponse*`.
 If you need to get the status code of non-2xx, please override the `CheckHttpResponse(...)` method.

-## 2. Does the `target` configuration item in the configuration file support the `domain:Port` format?
+## Does the `target` configuration item in the configuration file support the `domain:Port` format?

 Yes, it is supported.
 You need to:

 * Set `target` to `xx.example.com:8080`.
 * Set `selector_name` to `domain`.

-## 3. Is the thread blocked during the execution of the synchronous interface?
+## Is the thread blocked during the execution of the synchronous interface?

 * If the `fiber` coroutine is used, the synchronous interface execution process is a synchronous call, which is executed asynchronously and does not block the thread.
 * If the `merge or separate` thread model is used, the synchronous interface call will block the caller thread, but the network-related operations are executed asynchronously.

-## 4. How to use the `curl` command to send Protocol Buffer data to an HTTP service?
+## How to use the `curl` command to send Protobuf data to an HTTP service?

 Refer to the following command (replace your own data + IP:Port + RPC method name):